Cavadonga galleon

 Acapulco Bay From 1565 to 1815, Spanish galleons sailed across the Pacific Ocean each year, from Acapulco, Mexico to Manila in the Philippines.

-On their westward leg, these ships carried vast cargoes of silver coins (mostly pieces of eight), mined in Mexico, Bolivia, and Peru along with other goods from the New World.
+On their westward leg, these ships carried vast cargoes of silver coins (mostly pieces of eight or 8 Reales), mined in Mexico, Potosi, and Lima as well as sugar, tobacco, and other goods from Europe, Spain, and the New World.
 This allowed Spanish merchants to buy a wide range of merchandise in Manila including silk, spices, furniture, Chinese porcelain, ivory, and other exotic goods.

 On the return voyage, traders either sold these goods in the Americas or exported them across the Atlantic to Spain and to other European markets, making the Manila galleon trade route one of the most significant in global history.